bytebase/bytebase.com/content/docs/get-started/instance.md

 In this mode, Bytebase will manage the schema as a whole.

-- For any Oracle database, we treat the Oracle as a Bytebase database.
+- For any Oracle database, we treat the Oracle schema as a Bytebase database.